 How meal plans work

-Most meal plans operate through a swipe system, meaning that you need to swipe a card (usually your student ID) in order to access the dining hall.
+Most meal plans operate through a swipe system, meaning you need to swipe (or scan) a card, usually your student ID, to access the dining hall.
 Each card swipe is equivalent to one meal.
 Under this system, students pay in advance for a fixed number of meals each semester.

 The most expensive meal plans offer an unlimited number of swipes, while the least might allow only a few swipes per week or month.
-Depending on what school you go to, and what meal plan you select, the cost of a swipe can range between about $5 to $15 a piece.
+Depending on what school you go to, and what meal plan you select, the "cost" of a swipe can range from $5 to $15 each.

-Whether you get a big or small meal plan, you’re going to want to make the most of what you’ve purchased.
-Here are five tricks all college students should use to maximize their meal-plan.
+Whether you get a big or small meal plan, you’ll want to maximize what you can get for your money.
+Here are five tricks all college students should consider to maximize their meal plan.

 1. Snacks, snacks, and more snacks

-Perishable items, such as milk, bread, cheese or yogurt, are best bought in small quantities so you have time to eat them before they expire.
+If you have a dorm fridge, perishable items, such as milk, bread, cheese, or yogurt are best bought in small quantities so you have time to eat them before they expire.

 2. The Tupperware trick

 Tupperware is the ultimate perishable-food hack.
 Tupperware, or other reusable food containers, enable you to transport food from the dining hall to your dorm room, reducing the need for frequent grocery store trips.

 Fill a thermos with milk for your morning cereal, make your own salad, or box up some chicken and rice for an on-the-go dinner to eat before your night class.